EgSundqvist/imagebook/README.md

 ## Lessons Learned

-This project has been incredibly educational.
-Key takeaways include:
+This project has been incredibly educational, and in addition to Kubernetes, Python, and Go in general, I take with me some more specific lessons:

-- Strategic logging is crucial, especially in Kubernetes environments where debugging access is limited.
+- Lots of logs.
+Having good and strategic logs is beneficial in a development environment, but especially in Kubernetes, as you don't have the same access to, for example, debugging as you do in a development environment.
-- Breaking code into smaller components improves readability, understanding, and maintenance.
+- Break code into smaller components.
+This is especially true in React, where it is easy for pages and components to grow out of proportion and ultimately become difficult to read, understand, and maintain.
-- Using environment variables for differing local and Kubernetes parameters allows for smooth transitions without constant changes.
+- Use environment variables for URLs and other parameters that differ between the local environment and Kubernetes.
+This is to be able to switch between them smoothly without having to change these parameters continuously.